james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend.md

 }
 ```

 In order to implement the macros in `struct_bytes_derive`, I used the `syn` and `quote` crates to help with parsing and writing the Rust code.
-To help get me started I followed the [heapsize example](https://github.com/dtolnay/syn/blob/master/examples) to handle parsing for me.
+To help get me started I followed the syn [heapsize example](https://github.com/dtolnay/syn/blob/master/examples).

 My derive macro ended up looking like this: